Aviva exits China funds sector amid rising competition, falling assets

-SHANGHAI (Reuters) - British insurer Aviva Plc (AV.L) has exited China’s struggling $380 billion mutual fund industry, a source said, becoming the second foreign investor this year to abandon the once must-go destination for global asset managers.
+SHANGHAI, Sept 13 (Reuters) - British insurer Aviva Plc has exited China’s struggling $380 billion mutual fund industry, a source said, becoming the second foreign investor this year to abandon the once must-go destination for global asset managers.

 Aviva ended this month a five-year effort to win a fund license in China as it quit a planned asset management venture with Central China Securities Co, the source who had direct knowledge of the deal said.